ryusatgat/ryugod/contents/about.md

 - Try copying the editor source and pasting it on the bulletin board.
 It is nicely pasted.
 - This site is optimized for 'Chrome' and 'Edge Browser'.

+# Ryugod Server Specifications
+- 1EA
+- Intel(R) Celeron(R) CPU  J1900  @ 1.99GHz
+- 8GB RAM
+- 256GB SSD

-# Load source using hyperlink
+# How to load source using hyperlink
 - You can add a source to a hyperlink and load it directly into the editor.
 - For language identifiers, refer to the URL for each language of this site, such as `bash`, `c`, `cc`, or `javascript`.
 - The length of the entire URL must not exceed 15,000 bytes.